chauff/cse1500-web-transcripts/_lectures/http.md

 It is often used in combination with the [`If-Modified-Since`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) header.
 When web caches actively try to revalidate web resources they cache, they only want the web resource sent by the origin server if it has changed since the `Last-Modified` date.
 If nothing has changed, the origin server simply returns a `304 Not Modified` response; otherwise the updated web resource is sent to the web cache.

 `Last-Modified` dates have to be taken with a grain of salt.
 They are not always reliable, and can be manipulated by the origin server to ensure high cache validation rates.
-This in turn indicates that the origin server is serving novel content regularly which is rumored to help search engine rankings (it is only a rumor as search engines continously update their result ranking algorithms).
+This in turn indicates that the origin server is serving novel content regularly which is rumored to help search engine rankings (it is only a rumor as search engines continuously update their result ranking algorithms).

 ### Header fields Connection & Upgrade